 Several types of software defined radios are supported by Skywave Linux:

 - WebSDR servers are located all over the world and provide easy access to the global airwaves through the web browser.
-In Skywave Linux, use the application called WebSDR Server List to call up the best servers.
+In Skywave Linux, use the application called WebSDR and OpenWebRX Servers to call up the best servers.
 A modern web browser is all one needs to enjoy clean, stable, AM / FM / SSB reception using this cutting edge technology.
 Servers at the University of Twente (NL) and G4FPH, Stafford (UK) are particularly good.

-- OpenWebRX servers are a new type of internet accessible SDR, located in a few locations around the world.
-They work well and more servers are expected to go online in 2016.
-Try the Victoria, British Columbia (Canada) or Overland Park, Kansas (USA) sites to experience OpenWebRX.
+- OpenWebRX servers are a new type of internet accessible SDR, growing rapidly in number.
+Use the WebSDR and OpenWebRX Servers application to access several excellent sites around the world, such as Victoria, British Columbia (Canada), Overland Park, Kansas (USA) or Chiba, Japan.
 OpenWebRX is installed in Skywave Linux and capable of running RTL-SDR, Softrock, SDRPlay, and other hardware.

 - RTL-SDR devices used on the local system.
 Just plug-and-play!
 CubicSDR and Gqrx are the main applications for receiving AM / FM / SSB modes.
 QtRadio (via the RTL-SDR controller script) offers advanced noise reduction and very high quality AM / SSB / CW reception, plus FM up to a 200 kHz bandwidth.
 Dump1090 (Mutability version) is for monitoring aircraft ADS-B transmissions.
 ADS-B mapping is available from Dump1090's built in webserver.